 Have you seen any little cracks in your grout?
 Water can enter through even the smallest gap, possibly harming your floor and the subfloor beneath it.
 Keep an eye on your grout and patch minor holes if you find them.

-Small holes in the grout are sometimes the result of soupy grout, so remove any extra with sponge and let the area dry.
+Small holes in the grout are sometimes the result of soupy grout, so remove any extra with a sponge and let the area dry.

 Cracks After Repair